MicrosoftDocs/msteams-docs/msteams-platform/concepts/device-capabilities/people-picker-capability.md

 <!-- The control can be selected for single or multiple configurations, such as limiting search within a chat, channel, or across the entire organization. -->

-You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides `selectPeople` API to integrate People Picker within your web and desktop app.
+You can use [Microsoft Teams JavaScript client SDK](/javascript/api/overview/msteams-client?view=msteams-client-js-latest&preserve-view=true), which provides `selectPeople` API to integrate People Picker within your mobile and desktop app.

 ## Advantages of integrating People Picker